USAAF Camouflage Reference Contents:

-Despite the new factory orders, field commanders were allowed to camouflage their aircraft at their discretion, which resulted in many aircraft retaining one or both of OD/NG.
-One common pattern was OD applied unevenly to the upper surfaces while the lower fuselage and sides were left in NMF, as was the case of the P-51s of the 361st Fighter Group.
-If stocks of OD were not available at UK airfields, then RAF Dark Green was used instead.
-Some units even discarded OD/NG altogether like the P-47s of the 56th Fighter Group whose 61st Squadron was painted in matt black (which faded to a dark blue or purple) over NMF, while its 63rd Squadron was painted in a pattern of indigo blue and sky blue over NMF.
-None of these were official US colors.
-Others in this group used the RAF Day Fighter Scheme of Ocean Grey / Dark Green with Medium Sea Grey undersides.
-The P-47s of the 78th Fighter Group was also known for its Dark Green topsides and Sky undersides.
+Despite the new factory orders, field commanders had the discretion to camouflage their aircraft, resulting in many planes retaining one or both of the Olive Drab and Sea Gray colors.
+One common pattern involved the uneven application of Olive Drab on the upper surfaces while leaving the lower fuselage and sides in natural metal finish.
+For instance, the P-51s of the 361st Fighter Group followed this approach.
+In cases where stocks of Olive Drab were unavailable at UK airfields, MAP Dark Green was used as a substitute.
+Some units even completely abandoned Olive Drab / Sea Gray, like the P-47s of the 56th Fighter Group.
+The 61st Squadron painted their aircraft in a matte black color that faded to a dark blue or purple over the natural metal finish, while the 63rd Squadron featured a pattern of indigo blue and sky blue over the unpainted under surfaces.
+None of these patterns were officially recognized US colors.
+Another group within this category adopted the RAF Day Fighter Scheme of Ocean Grey and Dark Green with Medium Sea Grey undersides.
+The P-47s of the 78th Fighter Group were also notable for their Dark Green topsides and Sky undersides.

-From June 1944, D-Day invasion stripes were applied to nearly all Allied aircraft which participated in the landings.
-These consisted of three white stripes with two black stripes in between, all 18-inch in size for single-engine aircraft and 24-inch for twin-engined aircraft, and were placed in both the upper and lower wings as well as around the rear fuselage.
-The topside stripes were the first to be removed in the weeks after the invasion although underside fuselage and wing strips were still seen throughout the remainder of the year.
+Starting from June 1944, D-Day invasion stripes were applied to nearly all Allied aircraft involved in the landings.
+These stripes comprised three white bands with two black bands in between.
+Single-engine aircraft had 18-inch stripes, while twin-engine aircraft featured 24-inch stripes.
+These markings were placed on both the upper and lower wings, as well as around the rear fuselage.
+The upper wing stripes were removed in the weeks following the invasion, but the underside fuselage and wing stripes remained visible throughout the rest of the year.

-By and large, by this point in the war the Allies enjoyed air superiority to such an extent that camouflage became irrelevant, as evidenced by the gradually more colorful and flamboyant squadron markings seen on USAAF aircraft in 1944-45.
-Photographic evidence of aircraft unmistakably using ANA 613/603 remains elusive.
+By this stage of the war, the Allies had achieved such air superiority that camouflage became less significant, as indicated by the progressively vibrant and eye-catching squadron markings seen on USAAF aircraft in 1944-1945.
+However, photographic evidence of aircraft unequivocally utilizing Olive Drab ANA 613 and Sea Gray 603 colors remains elusive.